 The Tyre has Been Pushed off the Wheel Rim:

-I have a seperate article on how to break a tyre bead.
+I have a another article on how to break a tyre bead.
 Please follow the link for more information ‘How to Break the Bead of a Tyre‘(link opens in a new tab)…

 There are two easy methods to ‘break the bead’.
 Use the links below to go direct to each method: (links open in a new tab)…